riccardo-larosa/shopper/README.md

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project.
+This is using the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project to connect to a [LangGraph](https://github.com/langchain-ai/langgraph) assistant and provide a chat interface.

+The assistant is able to browse an [Elastic Path](https://www.elasticpath.com/) catalog and retrieve product information.

 ## Getting Started